Bromfield, St Mary the Virgin

 Bats have been roosting in St Mary’s church for many years.
 At least three different species of bat are known to use the church—pipistrelles, brown long-eared bats and Natterer’s bats—and there are several maternity roosts.
 The smell and mess—especially in the summer months when the bats give birth—disrupt worship, limit church activities and damage fittings and furnishings.

-Following bat surveys in 2021, the church is working with the Bats in Churches project to come up with solutions to protect the church heritage and furnishings without harming the bats.
+Following bat surveys in 2021, the church worked with the Bats in Churches project to come up with solutions in the form of shelves to catch droppings and protect the church heritage and furnishings without harming the bats.